- Exklusive Inhalte

-Tamarix Gallica, also known as French Tamariske, is a medium -sized shrub or small tree from the family of the Tamarisk family (Tamaricaceae).
+Tamarix gallica, also known as French Tamarisk, is a medium -sized shrub or small tree from the family of the tamarisk family (Tamaricaceae).
 This plant is known for its ability to thrive in salty soils and in coastal areas, which makes it an important way in such extreme environments.
-Tamarix Gallica is native to Europe, North Africa and West Asia and has become naturalized by human influences in other parts of the world, where it is sometimes considered an invasive way.
+Tamarix gallica is native to Europe, North Africa and West Asia and has become naturalized by human influences in other parts of the world, where it is sometimes considered an invasive way.
 Despite her invasive tendencies, it plays an important role in ecological and scenic systems.

 The leaves are scaled, small and needle -like, in a size of about 1 to 2 millimeters, and are arranged on the branches.
 They are often blue-green or gray-green and have salt glands that enable the plant to excrete excess salt, which it absorbs from the ground.
 This adaptation is one of the main causes for their high tolerance compared to salty soils and coastal conditions.